RigglePrime/SS13-tools/ss13_tools/log_buddy/README.md

 - `%sort`: sorts the logs by time.
 You don't need to call this as they're automatically sorted
   - `%sort`
 - `%lsmagic`: list all commands available.
 A lot are built in, so be careful!
+- `%alias`: depending on your system, some commands will get an alias.
+For example, `%dir` will be available on Windows system (list directory), while `%cat` is avaiable on POSIX systems.
+This command will print out all your current aliases (and can be used to set new ones)

 ## How it works (for nerds)